 After recently moving to Onomichi, Hiroshima, high school student Tasuku Kaname is tossed into anguish at the chance that he may have been outed for being gay.
-Persuaded his life is over, his anxiety turns into trauma when he spots a woman jump out of a window of a neighboring house.
+Persuaded his life is over, his anxiety turns into trauma when he spots a woman jumping out of a neighboring house window.

 The story is placed in the future of Japan.
 In which the sea level has arisen and submerged many of the coastal areas.
 Also, Mt.
 Fuji has belched lava within living memory.
 The populace has been dramatically reduced, and political and technological organizations have broken-down.
 Local groups have become nations, and telephone and TV no longer exist.
 Although coffee vending machines and streetlights adamantly proceed to work.
 There are peculiar new animals and plants (like airborne fish and glowing streetlight trees).

 The remaining people have embraced a slower-paced, straightforward way of life and depend more on each other.
 Along with humanity are some brilliant, humanlike robots.
-One of the robots, a female, called Alpha, owns a café by the same name in the countryside of what remains of Yokohama.
+One of the robots, a female, called Alpha, owns a café by the same name in the countryside of Yokohama’s remains.
 With her reliable motor scooter and her camera, she travels around the area befriending the humans and robots, gathering new experiences, and noticing the passage of time.

 Tomomi Nomiya, late captain of his high school’s basketball team, turned lawless.
 He ends up dropping out of school after being squeezed by the guilt of destroying a young girl’s life in a traffic accident.
 As he devotes his free time to provide for her, he comes across Kiyoharu Togawa.
-Also, she is a former runner who has lost the use of his right leg and now enjoys wheelchair basketball as an alternate outlet.
+Also, she is a former runner who has lost her right leg and now enjoys wheelchair basketball as an alternate outlet.

 After daring Kiyoharu to a one-on-one game, Tomomi is vanquished.
 Inspired by this meeting, he understands that he can’t let his love for basketball perish so quickly.
 Also, he decides that he will do whatever he can to provide for others while trying to become a professional player.
 Meantime, Hisanobu Takahashi, Tomomi’s substitute as the high school’s team leader, gets into an accident.
 Sadly, he finds himself forever paralyzed below the waist.
-Real tells the touching story of these three young men as they fight to beat their disabilities and inner conflicts.
+Real tells these three young men’s touching story as they fight to beat their disabilities and inner conflicts.
 They have to do this to attain their dreams while lighting a passion that will bring them together.

 Our hero is Rei, a 17-year-old shogi player.
 He lives by himself.
 Also, he does not have a family and does not go to school.
 Also, he has very few friends.
-Among his contacts is a family, which comprises of a young lady, Akari, and two young girls, Momo and Hinata.
+Among his contacts is a family comprised of a young lady, Akari, and two young girls, Momo and Hinata.
 Also, they keep a high number of cats.
 You should definitely check out this best seinen manga.

 1988: It is World War III.
 Tokyo is demolished by a puzzling black explosion, unmatched in immensity.